jhuckaby/s3-api/docs/API.md

 |---------------|------|-------------|
 | `meta` | Object | A raw metadata object that is sent back from the AWS S3 service.
 It contains information about the request, used for debugging and troubleshooting purposes. |

+Note that the AWS SDK does not preserve metadata, such as ACL and storage class, when copying objects.

 ### copyFiles

 The `copyFiles()` method recursively copies multiple files / directories from S3 to the another S3 location.
 Example: